-- Place your stone in an empty intersection, not causing suicide or Ko. - Black cannot place a black stone at the intersection 1. - This is called a suicide ply.
+- Place your stone in an empty intersection, not causing suicide or Ko1. - Black cannot place a black stone at the intersection 1. - This is called a suicide ply2.

-&lt;sup>1Ko will be defined later.
+1Ko will be defined later.

-&lt;sup>2More discussion of suicide plys will be given later.
+2More discussion of suicide plys will be given later.